metason/ARlog/README.md

   * anchor points
   * generated 3D geometry added by the app to the scene
 * Tree view for inspecting the 3D scene graph
-* Keep video and 3D view in sync (view in 3D what the device camera looked at)
+* Keep screen video and 3D view in sync (view in 3D what the device camera looked at)
+* Highlight results of CV and ML in recorded screen video
 * List of events in a time-sorted table
 * Detailed data on events in a console
 * Create and manage issues (comments, ideas, bugs) within the session timeline

 ## ARlog Functions
+### Auto-Logging of AR activities
+ARlog will automatically capture and log basic activities of the AR library (feature points, anchors, planes) as well as system usage (cpu, memory, fps).

+### Inline Logging Functions
-To enhance session logs with application-specific information, additional logging can be added programmatically in your code with the following functions.
+To enhance session logs with application-specific information, additional logging can be added programmatically inline in your code with the following functions.

     ARlog.info(_ str:String)
     ARlog.debug(_ str:String)